ivinoop/portfolio/content/blog/primitives-objects-memory-allocation.md

 date: 2023-09-23T21:48:19+05:30
 draft: false
 description: "What are Primitives and Objects (Reference Types)?
 How is memory allocated and managed for different data types in JavaScript?"
-tags: ["javascript"]
+tags: ["javascript", "javascript-series"]
 cover:
     image: "/blog/primitives-objects-memory-allocation/6.png"
 ---

-> This is the 6th post in [The Complete JavaScript Series](https://vinoo.hashnode.dev/series/the-complete-javascript).
+> This is the 6th post in [The Complete JavaScript Series](https://vinoo.in/tags/javascript-series/).

 ## Introduction